 Monday meetings start with him saying “How can we do good better?”
 That’s what kind of person Aaron is.
 He is the president of the Board of Directors of the Thai foundation and CEO of The Charis Project, and sometimes he does team training, driving or cutting the grass in the garden at the office.

 “As a boss I strive to be an inspiring servant leader.”
 Aaron is a creative and flexible thinker and his ability to adapt quickly to new information and situations is part of the DNA of The Charis Project.
 He enters relationships with humility and vulnerability, looking to learn, rather than to tell people what they need.

-It’s no coincidence then that he would choose to spend his life working to help people, and be heard saying things like, “I have the responsibility to give to the same measure that I have been given, and I’ve been given a lot!”
+Aaron has a very complex cultural background.
+Born in Winnipeg, Canada, he moved to Vancouver where he grew up and then spent his teenage years in San Diego.
+Aaron was raised in a strong family with parents who emphasized personal responsibility and compassion for others.
+It’s no coincidence that he would choose to spend his life working to help people, and be heard saying things like, “I have the responsibility to give to the same measure that I have been given, and I’ve been given a lot!”

-He’d like to see TCP improve processes for training and equipping ever better staff, and learn to build top flight infrastructure to support our staff to always better address situations they encounter on the ground working with the people whose lives are desperate.
+He’d like to see TCP improve processes for training and equipping staff and learn to build top flight infrastructure to support the staff to always better address situations they encounter on the ground working with the people whose lives are desperate.